 RADCLIFFE: Oh, dear.

 SAGAL: Hairy pottery.
 In other words, Chia pets.

 SAGAL: Those strange little planters that grow Chia leaves looking amazingly like hair.
 We're going to ask you three questions about Chia Pets, and if you get two right, you'll win a prize for one of our listeners - Carl Kasell's voice on their voicemail.
 Bill, who is Daniel Radcliffe playing for?

 SAGAL: That's interesting.
 She'll be far enough away so that if you screw this up, you probably won't run into her.

 RADCLIFFE: Well, that's good.

-SAGAL: It is very much like that.
-All right, so that's all you need to know as we proceed to the first question.
-Chia Pets come in many shapes and models including special holiday additions.
-You could, if you wanted, buy which of these - A, a Chia Zombie for Halloween; B, at Chia John Hancock for the Fourth of July; or C, a Chia Dead Firstborn Son for Passover?
+SAGAL: All right.
+Here's your first question.
+Chia Pets come in many shapes and models, including special holiday additions.
+You could, if you wanted, buy which of these - A, a Chia Zombie for Halloween; B, a Chia John Hancock for the Fourth of July; or C, a Chia Dead Firstborn Son for Passover?

 SAGAL: Wouldn't they?

 RADCLIFFE: I mean, I'm going to have to - I'm going to go with A 'cause that seems the most likely.